Safeguarding and Child Protection Policy - COVID-19 Addendum 1, 2, 3 and 4

 Mrs Nickells - Headteacher and Designated Safeguarding Lead and Pupil Premium Lead

-Mrs Rachael Burrows - Deputy Designated Safeguarding Lead & Children Looked After Lead
+Mrs Rachael Burrows - member of the Safeguarding Team & Children Looked After Lead

 Mrs Claire Taylor member of the Safeguarding Team & Learning Mentor

 Mrs Emma Carter-Weston - SENDCo